RUles and bylaws

 Special meetings of the DPA may be called by the Executive Board or by any officer upon written application of three or more voting members.

-The dates and agendas for all membership meetings shall be announced in the town newspaper or by using best efforts to contact the membership at least fourteen (14) days prior to the date of the designated meeting.
+The dates and agendas for all membership meetings shall be announced by using best efforts to contact the membership and post to the DPA website at least fourteen (14) days prior to the date of the designated meeting.

-A quorum for all membership meetings shall be twenty (20) voting members, in addition to the Executive Board members present.
+A quorum for all membership meetings shall be twenty-five (25) voting members, including members of the Executive Board present at the meeting.

 Article VI.
 Provisions to Conduct Corporate Business